leeghimire/dotfiles/README.md

 # Installation

 ⚠️  This process will wipe /dev/nvme0n1

 ⚠️  Remember to change user details

+⚠️  DO NOT use the minimal ISO

-1. Boot into the [NixOS](https://nixos.org/download/) installation media (do not use the minimal iso)
+1. Boot into the [NixOS](https://nixos.org/download/) installation media

 2. Clone repository